-Samantha A. Noel is Assistant Professor of Art History at Wayne State University.
+Samantha A. Noël is an Associate Professor of Art History and the Hawkins Ferry Endowed Chair in Modern and Contemporary Art at Wayne State University.
 She received her B.A. in Fine Art from Brooklyn College, C.U.N.Y., and her M.A. and Ph.D. in Art History from Duke University.
-Her research and teaching interests revolve around the history of art, visual culture and performance of the Black Diaspora.
-She has published on black modern and contemporary art and performance in journals such as Small Axe and Third Text.
-Her current book project examines black modernism in the early twentieth century, particularly how tropicality functioned as a unifying element in African Diasporic art and performance.
-Noel teaches courses on modern and contemporary art and visual culture of the African Diaspora, black performance in the Americas and the Caribbean, race and gender in visual culture, and on pre-colonial, colonial, and postcolonial African art and visual culture.
+Her research interests revolve around the history of art, visual culture and performance of the Black Diaspora.
+She has published on black modern and contemporary art and performance in journals such as Small Axe, Third Text and Art Journal.

 Noël’s book, Tropical Aesthetics of Black Modernism (Duke University Press, 2021), offers a thorough investigation of how Caribbean and American artists of the early twentieth century were responding to the colonial and hegemonic regimes through visual and performative tropicalist representation.
 It privileges the land and how a sense of place is critical in the identity formation of early twentieth-century artists as well as their creative processes.
 By proposing an alternative understanding of the tropics, this book demonstrates how Aaron Douglas, Wifredo Lam, Josephine Baker, Maya Angelou, and some masqueraders and designers of Trinidad Carnival effectively contributed to the development of Black modernity, and even Black sonic modernity.